MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 This section walks you through the steps for encrypting the traffic between the DeployR's front-end and each of its back-ends.

-> If a back-end is inside the front-end's trust boundary, then this certificate isn't needed.
+> If a back-end is inside the front-end's trust boundary, then encryption of this piece isn't needed.
 However, if the back-end resides outside of the trust boundary, consider using the back-end certificate to encrypt the traffic between the front-end and back-end.

-With this option, you have the choice of using:
+When encrypting, you have the choice of using one of the following **back-end HTTPS certificates**:
 + One unique certificate per back-end machine.
 + One common Multi-Domain (SAN) certificate with all back-end names declared in the single certificate

-### Using Windows IIS to Encrypt
+#### Using Windows IIS to Encrypt

 > Make sure the name of the certificate matches the domain name of the back-end URL.

 **On each back-end machine:**

-1. Install the trusted, signed HTTPS "back-end certificate" with a private key in the certificate store on the back-end machine.
+1. Install the trusted, signed **back-end HTTPS certificate** with a private key in the certificate store on the back-end machine.
 1. Launch IIS and follow the [instructions above](#iis).

-### Using your Default .ASP Core Web Server to Encrypt
+#### Using your Default .ASP Core Web Server to Encrypt

 **On each back-end machine:**

-1. Install the trusted, signed HTTPS "back-end certificate" with a private key in the certificate store on the back-end machine.
+1. Install the trusted, signed **back-end HTTPS certificate** with a private key in the certificate store on the back-end machine.
    > Make sure the name of the certificate matches the domain name of the back-end URL.
    >
    > Also, take note of the `Subject` name of the certificate as you'll need this info later.